 OTTOCAST: Introducing the revolutionary 2-in-1 smart adapter enabling wireless Android Auto and CarPlay

-~ Ottocast is a first-of-its-kind device that enables wireless Android Auto and Carplay in your car’s stereo in just 30 seconds.

-~ Ottocast comes with a 5Ghz WiFi for fast media transmission and works without the need to install a companion app on your smartphone.
+Ottocast is a first-of-its-kind device that enables wireless Android Auto and Carplay in your car’s stereo in just 30 seconds.
+It comes with a 5Ghz WiFi for fast media transmission.

-~ The fundraising campaign of the smart adapter goes live at 9 a.m.
-EDT on 14 December’21, and Ottocast has announced an exclusive 50% discount for customers who place orders within 72 hours of the launch event.

 This new innovative device is here to change that.
 Ottocast is the first company that has successfully built the first-of-its-kind smart adapter that allows drivers to use Wireless Android Auto and CarPlay on their in-built car stereo within 30 seconds.
 The 2-in-1 wireless adapter offers the most unique, smart, and user-friendly way to automatically integrate your phone to access content on your car’s bigger screen.
 Imagine the fun of being able to use Google Maps, Apple Music, Spotify, YouTube Music, Audible, and other infotainment apps, all with your phone resting in your pocket.